semuconsulting/pyubx2/README.md

 1. `ubxprotocol.py` illustrates how to set the outbound protocols on the receiver's USB port to NMEA, UBX or both (on a non-permanent basis).
 You can see the results using `ubxstreamer.py`.

+1. `ubxtracker.py` illustrates a simple CLI tool to convert a binary UBX data dump (e.g. as produced by the [PyGPSClient](http://github.com/semuconsulting/PyGPSClient)'s data logging facility) to a `*.gpx` track file using pyubx2.UBXReader.

 ## <a name="extensibility">Extensibility</a>